This instant pot peanut butter fudge is an easy pour and cook dessert that calls for only a few minutes of hands-on time!

 Peanut butter fudge is my favorite fudge flavor of all, which says a lot coming from a girl who loves her chocolate.
 Now, if you offered me a chocolate candy bar or a spoonful of peanut butter, I’d take you up on the chocolate.
 But if you offered me chocolate fudge or peanut butter fudge?
 Completely different story.
 (I feel like I need to thank you for offering me fudge in this hypothetical scenario, heh).

-Not to smack-talk chocolate fudge (especially considering I have an excellent recipe for it), but peanut butter fudge has more depth, it’s not as one-note.
+Not to smack-talk chocolate fudge (especially considering I have an excellent Chocolate Fudge recipe), but peanut butter fudge has more depth, it’s not as one-note.
 You will not tire of peanut butter fudge.
 This fudge will have you wanting more.
 It is addicting.
 I make no apologies, you’ve been warned.

 The best thing about this peanut butter fudge?
 How delicious it is.
-Second best thing about it?
+The second best thing about it?
 How easy it is to make.

 I’m convinced that the instant pot is the simplest way to make homemade fudge.
 There’s no need for a candy thermometer.
 You don’t have to stand by the stove or by the microwave and stir.
 You just pour some ingredients into a pot, pressure cook, and mix.